yasmeenAweed/Final-Project-/propasal.md

 ## Project: Algorithmic Trading by ML

 ## What is your project?
-Predicting cryptoCurrency movements by using ML and Algorithmic Trading.
+Predicting stock movements by using ML and Algorithmic Trading.

 ## What is required in order to complete your project?
 We formulated the problem of stock trading decision as a classification problem with two different classes: